 People from China first arrived in Indonesia through the Chinese famous admiral’s Cheng Ho expedition.
 But it’s only until the late 17th century when they started to dwell in Bandung.
 They settled and made a living around today’s Kelenteng Street.

 The construction of Satya Budhi Temple in 1896 marked by the foundation of this Chinatown.
-The part of Chinatown that opens as a tourists spot is only renovated recently.
+The part of Chinatown that opens as a tourist spot is only renovated recently.
 It has a museum, plenty of food vendors selling Chinese and Indonesian food, and souvenir stores.

 Chinatown Bandung Museum

 The museum is located near the ticket counter.
 Learn the history of the Chinese community in Indonesia with simple and fun-designed infographics.
-Examine, but do not touch, an aisle full of Chinese antiquities: kitchenware, a bike, storage boxes, and sewing machine.
+Examine, but do not touch, an aisle full of Chinese antiquities: kitchenware, a bike, storage boxes, and a sewing machine.

 The museum also recreates typical rooms in an old Chinese-Indonesian household, complete with antique electronics, age-old furniture, and vintage yet cozy mood.

 A Taste of China In Bandung

 Stepping outside, the Chinatown Bandung reveals a large open area.
 With a landscaped garden, plenty of tables, and shops.
 Lanterns hang above and Chinese calligraphy adorns every storefront.
 Get lost among the rows of shops as if exploring a random street in Hong Kong.